Managing Users, Roles, and Groups → About Privileges

 In general, all application privileges should be assigned through roles created in SBM Composer.
 System privileges for users and administrative privileges should be granted to groups, and users should be assigned to those groups.

-Privileges that are inherited from a role, group, project, or folder are disabled.
-To determine how a disabled privilege was granted, hover over the check box to the right of the privilege name to view text indicating the role, group, parent item, or folder from which the privilege is inherited.
+Privileges that are inherited from a role, group, or project are disabled.
+To determine how a disabled privilege was granted, hover over the check box to the right of the privilege name to view text indicating the role, group, or parent item from which the privilege is inherited.